f18m/malloc-tag/README.md

 The malloc interposer provided in this project is garantueed to perform only O(1) counter updates and then simply use the original glibc malloc() implementation.
 In practice the per-malloc() overhead imposed by this library boils down to a few conditional jumps, a pointer deferencing and an integer sum.

-In summary, this library enables minimal-overhead, per-thread memory profiling.
-It has been designed to be integrated as "always on" profiler vs being enabled only for debugging purposes.
+In summary, this library enables **minimal-overhead, per-thread memory profiling**.
+It has been designed to be integrated as **"always on" profiler** vs being enabled only for debugging purposes.
+The target is to enable developers to answer questions like:

+* Why your application is using so much memory?
+* In which part of the code should you focus your attention to decrease the memory footprint of your application?
+* Is there a thread/part of the code allocating abnormal amounts of memory?

 # High-Level Design Criteria